Kaedalus/Kaedalus-Reffect-Megapack/README.md

 - **Skill Effects**: Signets, Spectral, Shroud and Sand Swell.

 # Changelog
+**1.7.1**
+- **Updated to Reffect 0.8.0.**
+- Added _Pressed_ and _Queued_ states to all skill and profession icons.
+- Updated Ranger Profession Icons to include pet swap.
+- Added support and filters for Soulbeast "Eternal Bond" trait.

 **1.7.0**
 **Important:** Please make sure to extract the updated icons folder as well, as some icons have been added and others have been edited to be more consistent.
 - Discontinued 4k version, and made Large Skills the default format of the pack.
 If you still need larger sizes or smaller skills, you can easily resize the whole pack or group within Reffect with *Right-click > Resize*.